lushee/lushee/README.md

 - 👋 Hi, I’m @lushee
-- 👀 I’m interested in Open source brew
+- 👀 I’m interested in problem solving
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Machine learning , C , AUTOSAR , STACK BUILDING for different modules for Automobiles
-- 💞️ I’m looking to collaborate on nano vlsi design for buds enhancement
+- 💞️ I’m looking to collaborate on EMBEDDED , AUTOSAR ,UDS stack
-- 📫 How to reach me lakshmi.srikanta2018@vitstudent.ac.in
+- 📫 How to reach me sgpparvathi@gmail.com

 <!---
 lushee/lushee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.